mdzhang/mdzhang.com/content/posts/10-12-2017/index.md

     otherwise all the defaults in `react-md`'s `scss` file are used to set variables, instead of the overrides I added in `theme.scss`

+I would also point out that some aspects of the UI (specifically `gatsby-material-starter`'s usage of CSS flexbox) was a little off - but that's more bug-fixing than it is theming.

 On a sidenote, I ended up opting for a color palette like the one used by [`vim-hybrid`](https://github.com/w0ng/vim-hybrid) and used <https://terminal.sexy> to pull the hex codes.

 ## Code customizations